VonHeikemen/lsp-zero.nvim/doc/md/guides/what-to-do-when-lsp-doesnt-start.md

-# What to do when your language server doesn't start?
+# What to do when a language server doesn't start?

 ## Ensure the executable is on your PATH